ducatrinh/dog-breed-project/README.md

 # Dog breed project

-A group project where we created a web app that helps you learn more about dog breeds.
+This is a group project where we created a web app that helps you learn more about dog breeds.

 ## Features